 For country-specific organisations or information, please see our Country by Country page

-Action for Prisoners' Families promotes the just treatment of prisoners' and offenders' families by the prison system and society across the UK.
+Action for Prisoners' and Offenders' Families promotes the just treatment of prisoners' and offenders' families by the prison system and society across the UK.
 It encourages the development of, and acts as a voice for, organisations providing support to these families.

 The FCO Consular network provides assistance to Britons held in prison all over the world.
 They can also assist families.
 This page lets you search for prisoner packs for every country in the world.
 They also offer advice and tips for people travelling or living overseas, including travel advice by country.

 The CEP, the European Organisation for Probation, works to promote the social inclusion of offenders through community sanctions and measures such as probation, community service, mediation and conciliation.